 Future Studies

-Thinking back on this semester, having taken classes like compilers and security, I think my interest has shifted towards systems programming.
-That is systems programming in contrast with application programming.
-For example, application programming is using Node.js and knowing the APIs/quirks/idiosyncrasies of shipping out an app.
-On the flip side is writing Node.js, which requires knowledge of libuv, the V8 engine, jitting, comp arch, and so on 2.
-And it intuitively feels more fruitful to gain a deeper understanding of the ladder than the former.
-I’d rather try to understand what makes a framework than keep up with the greatest, latest, new JS framework.
+Thinking back on my semester, I took classes on compilers and cybersecurity.
+I realize my interest in computer science has shifted toward systems programming.
+I enjoy writing Node.js more than using Node.js.
+It feels more fruitful to gain a deeper understanding of the ladder than the former.
+I’d rather try to understand what makes a framework rather than keep up with the greatest, latest and newest JS framework.

 Operating Systems/Kernel Modules